Statistical Guarantees in Data-Driven Nonlinear Control: Conformal Robustness for Stability and Safety: Conformal Robustness

-\begin{remark} To relax the exchangeability assumption, we could adopt weighted split CP (Lemma \ref{lemma:weighted_split_cp}).
-This will introduce a coverage gap in the statistical coverage while the rest of our proposed theorems (to be presented in Sections \ref{sec:CR-CLF} and \ref{sec:CR-CBF}) remain unchanged.
-If the real-world distribution shifts online, we could update $\delta$ of \eqref{eq:quantile} using adaptive CP~\cite{2023_Dixit_ACP-Planning} also with minor modifications of our proposed theorems.
-Hence, for clarity of presentation and due to page limitations, this paper focuses on the standard split CP in Lemma \ref{lemma:split_cp}, which can be fundamental for these non-exchangeable CP variations, with rigorous arguments left for future work. \end{remark}
+\begin{remark} To relax the exchangeability assumption, we could adopt weighted split CP (in Lemma \ref{lemma:weighted_cp}).
+This will introduce a coverage gap in the statistical coverage while the rest of our proposed theorems (to be presented in Sections \ref{sec:CR-CLF} and \ref{sec:CR-CBF}) remain unchanged. \end{remark}